adamdbradley/stencil-gl-boxes/readme.md

 Quick thought about micro-benchmarks: It's widely known that React is "fast enough".
 Even when compared to the next iteration of React and its async scheduler, Stencil appears to perform quite well along side it.

-However, I'd rather not focus too much on this, because again, React is fast enough already, and it appears to be even better with its async scheduler.
+However, I'd rather not focus too much on this, because again, React is fast enough already, and React appears to get even better with its async scheduler.

-I'm quite certain Stencil could put a lot more time into removing a few more nanoseconds _"in the name performance"_, but at a certain point we all need to realize that all frameworks are fast now, and micro-benchmarks can sometimes lead to misleading information.
+I'm quite certain Stencil could put a lot more time into removing a few more nanoseconds _"in the name performance"_.
+However, time and efforts should go to other places since all frameworks are fast now, and micro-benchmarks can sometimes lead to misleading information.
 Instead of focusing on these nanoseconds, I'd rather see the community, frameworks and libraries focus on reducing filesize, improving startup times, and further embracing web-standards and ESM.

-Conclusion:
+**Conclusion:**

 - Stencil's VDom is fast.
 - Async-rendering helps Stencil prevent jank.